The Seaman Family - links to Stamp Photographs and StickyBacks

 The information produced here about the Seaman dynasty has been kindly provided by photo historian Paul Godfrey.

-Although the Seaman family are not thought to have operated in Cambridgeshire, they were players in the field of stamp photographs, stickybacks, and no doubt other cheap portraiture products.
+The Seaman family were players in the field of stamp photographs, stickybacks, and no doubt other cheap portraiture products.
 These notes are intended to illustrate something of the spread and popularity of these products.

 Two other members of the Seaman dynasty filed patents relating to equipment used in producing and numbering small multiple negatives from larger plates which would have assisted in taking and printing small inexpensive portraits.